prathishdevendran/DPRATHISH-HACKATHON-TTT/README.md

 PROBLEM STATEMENT NUMBER: 22
-PROJECT TITLE : MULTIPLAYER TIC TAC TOE GAME USING PYTHON (GUI) OBJECTIVE OF PROJECT : MAKING A WORKING GAME WINDOW IN WHICH WE CAN PLAY TIC-TAC-TOE The game consist of Working buttons and reset buttons(), It also consist of messagebox(alert-box,info-box,question-box) and other features if addable.
+PROJECT TITLE : MULTIPLAYER TIC TAC TOE GAME USING PYTHON (GUI) OBJECTIVE OF PROJECT : MAKING A WORKING GAME GUI IN WHICH WE CAN PLAY TIC-TAC-TOE The game consist of Working buttons and reset buttons(), It also consist of messagebox(alert-box,info-box,question-box) and other features if addable.

 The objective of the game: